kartik17k/smart_shopping_assistant/README.md

 # Smart Shopping Assistant
 Welcome to the **Smart Shopping Assistant**, a state-of-the-art Flutter application designed to elevate your shopping experience.
-This frontend application is your ultimate companion for efficient and enjoyable shopping trips, offering features like organizing shopping lists, receiving personalized recommendations, and navigating store aisles in real-time.
+This frontend-only application is your ultimate companion for efficient and enjoyable shopping trips, offering features like organizing shopping lists, receiving personalized recommendations, and navigating store aisles in real-time.

 ---